Kazuto Ioka: Ioka vs. Perez

+Ioka vs Martinez

+Ioka lost by unanimous decision to the IBF super-flyweight champion Fernando Martínez in a title unification bout on July 7, 2024.
+The contest took place at the Ryōgoku Kokugikan in Tokyo, Japan.

 Personal life

 Ioka was born in Sakai, Osaka, and currently resides in Tokyo.

 In April 2021, reports surfaced that Ioka had failed a drug test and tested positive for marijuana, with the sample having been examined at length as part of an ongoing investigation with the National Police Agency as well as the Japanese Boxing Commission (JBC).
 Speaking on Ioka's behalf, his lawyer Masanao Hattori said that Ioka “strongly denies he has ever used” any form of cannabis, and suggested it could be attributed to the use of CBD oil.
 On 19 May 2021, Ioka was cleared of all doping charges, as it emerged that the JBC had mishandled the samples, and they took responsibility for their poor sample management.